leanderseige/cableshieldtestinator/README.md

 ## The Idea

-The idea was to put the cable through a coil, run signals through both conductors alternating and measure the response that gets induced in the coil.
+The idea was to put the cable through a coil, run signals through both conductors in an alternating way and measure the response that gets induced in the coil.

 ![Block  diagram](images/blockdiagram.png)